 should discontinue this class of antibiotics for 2 weeks prior to therapy, or use an

-alternative form of therapy such as Radiofrequency.
+alternative form of therapy such as Radiofrequency. - Sun exposure, or tanned skin.

 The greater pigment caused by sun exposure and artificial tans can increase the